Calgary Elevation: A Deep Dive into the City of Bridges' Altitude and its Implications

 The Geography of Altitude: How Calgary Got So High

 Calgary's high elevation is a direct result of its location in the foothills of the Canadian Rockies.
-The Rocky Mountains, formed by tectonic plate collisions millions of years ago, have created a dramatic rise in elevation across western Canada.
+And the Rocky Mountains, formed by tectonic plate collisions millions of years ago, have created a dramatic rise in elevation across western Canada.
 Calgary sits on the eastern edge of this mountainous region, on the relatively flat but still elevated plains known as the Canadian Prairies.
 The Bow and Elbow rivers, which flow through the city, have carved their paths through this land, shaping the landscape and contributing to the varying elevations found throughout Calgary.

 The Bow River valley, in particular, plays a significant role in shaping Calgary's elevation profile.
-The valley itself is lower in elevation than the surrounding plains, creating a natural dip in the otherwise relatively flat terrain.
+Which means the valley itself is lower in elevation than the surrounding plains, creating a natural dip in the otherwise relatively flat terrain.
 This variation in elevation is not just limited to the river valleys; moraines (ridges of glacial deposits) and other geological formations contribute to the unevenness of the land, resulting in a patchwork of elevations across the city.

 Measuring Calgary's Elevation: More Than Just an Average